nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 | `find alex david` | Returns any person that matches `alex` or`david` partially in any of the searchable fields<br> e.g. people named `Alex Yeoh`, `David Li`          |

 ### Searching by specific fields

+The `find` command will execute for specific fields if you specify command flags.

 **Format**: `find FIELD_PREFIX KEYWORD [MORE_KEYWORDS]`